alexllama/alexllama.github.io/content/Woodworking/WoodProjects/index.md

 A skateboard that was really popular in the 80's was the Vision Psycho Stick.
 My daughter painted this with paint pens on a random skateboard.
 {{< figure src="psychostick.jpg" caption="Psycho Stick skateboard" >}}

 My wife is a Dolphins fan, and my son is a Bills fan.
-Things can get interesting when they plan against each other.
+Things can get interesting when they play against each other.
 So I made this cornhole set to make them both happy.
 {{< figure src="cornhole.jpg" caption="Miami Dolphins themed Cornhole" >}}
 {{< figure src="billscornhole.jpg" caption="Buffalo Bills themed Cornhole" >}}

 My son likes to fish and has an ungodly amount of fishing rods.
 I made this rack to keep them organized.
 {{< figure src="fishingrodholder.jpg" caption="Fishing Rod holder" >}}

-My son and I made this frame together when he colored this paper.
+My son and I made this frame together when he colored this paper when he was little.
+The green hair is a nice touch.
 It still hangs in the garage.
 {{< figure src="frame.jpg" caption="Picture frame" >}}

 The handle on this cheap knife fell apart.
 I made a new handle for it from scrap pine I had laying around
-{{< figure src="knife.jpg" caption="Knife" >}}
+{{< figure src="knife.jpg" caption="Knife handle" >}}